 Dera violence: Charge sheet against Honeypreet, 14 others

-Chandigarh: The Special Investigation Team (SIT) of the Haryana police today filed a charge sheet against Honeypreet Insan and fourteen others accused in connection with the August 25 violence in Panchkula and Sirsa following Dera Sacha Sauda chief Gurmeet Ram Rahim Singh’s conviction.
+Chandigarh : The Special Investigation Team (SIT) of the Haryana police on Tuesday filed a charge sheet against Honeypreet Insan and fourteen others accused in connection with the August 25 violence in Panchkula and Sirsa following Dera Sacha Sauda chief Gurmeet Ram Rahim Singh’s conviction.

 Three others have been charged under Section 216 of the IPC (Harbouring offender who has escaped from custody or whose apprehension has been ordered) for giving shelter to Honeypreet when she was on the run, Panchkula Police Commissioner A S Chawla said.